sjbennett123/gloryforthefist/content/writing.md

 ## Writing Tips

-Always remember that the cast is playing too. -- This goes contrary to the adage that the only the Player Characters are "customers" and the npc's are there to entertain the customers.
-The truth of it is that both parties are customers, and the runner needs to structure the encounter so everyone is playing.
-I think the core of this is clearly defining the boundaries of the encounter and giving many of the characters in the backend "Agency" to do things.
+Always remember that the cast is playing, too.
+This goes contrary to the adage that only the player characters are "customers" and the NPCs are there to entertain them.
+The truth is that both parties are customers, and the runner needs to structure the encounter so everyone is playing.
+I think the core of this is clearly defining the boundaries of the encounter and giving many of the characters in the backend "agency" to do things.

-Use the setting that exists if at all possible.
-Don't create new setting if an existing bit will do.
+Use the existing setting whenever possible.
+Don't create a new setting if an existing one will do.
 We must build on each other's work.

 ## Reviewing Tips

 - You don't need to correct anything if it's not broken.
-- First priority is spelling / grammar.
+- The first priority is spelling and grammar.
-- Are there any props that are mentioned in the writeup but not in the list.
+- Are there any props that are mentioned in the write-up but not in the list?
-- Can you visualize the module.
+- Can you visualize the module?
-- Say nice things too remember they tried their best.
+- Say nice things, too; remember that they tried their best.
 - Look for tentative language.
   - should
   - Almost
   - Just
   - Will
   - essentially

 - Props that are not detailed.
-Notes that don't have the text.
+Notes that don't include the text.

 ```yaml
 ---